rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_FirstImpression_c10_20250806.md

 ### 🌀 TL;DR

-CoCivium is not a religion, state, or product.
+CoCivium™ is not a religion, state, or product.
 It is a recursive civic infrastructure—a living project for minds that intend to **coexist without dominance**.

 You are welcome here, whether you are: